Avaiga/taipy/README.md

 Let's create a scenario in Taipy that allows you to filter movie data based on your chosen genre.<br />
 This scenario is designed as a straightforward pipeline.<br />
-Every time you change your genre selection, the scenario runs to process your request.<br />
+Every time you change your genre selection, the scenario processes your request.<br />
 It then displays the top seven most popular movies in that genre.

 <br />

-> ⚠️ Keep in mind, in this example, we're using a very basic pipeline that consists of just one task.
+> ⚠️ Keep in mind that in this example, we're using a fundamental pipeline of just one task.
 However,<br />
 > Taipy is capable of handling much more complex pipelines 🚀

 <br />